Everything You Need to Know About: NE1’s Dog on the Tyne

 There’s tonnes of dog-friendly fun for your four-legged friends and we think their tails will be wagging all day long with what we've got in store!

-We're also teaming up with Yoga x Life to host yoga sessions for hounds and their humans, plus a 2K dog walk along the lovely River Tyne - both happening at the Swirle Pavilion.
+There'll be canine crafts and a dog agility course, plus marvellous market stalls and talks.
+We're also teaming up with Yoga x Life again to host yoga sessions for hounds and their humans, and several dog walks throughout the day - both happening at the Swirle Pavilion.

 Do I need to book tickets?

 Dog on the Tyne is free to attend and most activities don’t require booking.
-However, if you’d like to take part in the dog yoga sessions or 2k dog walk, you’ll need to reserve a spot.
+However, if you’d like to take part in the dog yoga sessions or dog walks, you’ll need to reserve a spot.
 To book, visit NE1’s Summer in the City website.

 What if it’s really hot?

 We’ve been lucky enough to have some lovely weather this summer, but we know it’s easy for pets to overheat when it’s warmer.
-Fear not though – we’ll have cooling mats and water bowls on hand to keep your pups cool and hydrated throughout the day.
+Fear not though – we’ll have water bowls on hand to keep your pups cool and hydrated throughout the day.

 Does my dog have to be on a lead?